Mabi19/spaceshot/README.md

 ```

 ### Deferred mode
-Running `spaceshot defer` puts it in a special mode made for scripting, where screenshot parameters are passed in later.
+Running `spaceshot defer <targets>` puts it in a special mode made for scripting, where screenshot parameters are passed in later.
 In this mode, the program flow looks like this:
 1. All the available outputs and/or toplevels (depending on parameters) are captured and saved.
 2. spaceshot outputs a line containing "ready" on stdout.